 In fact, everyone experiences reiki in their own way.
 Some people (practitioners and clients too) feel heat/ warmth in their body; others may experience vibrations or see colours.
 Some people just feel calm and relaxed.
 It's all good!

 If you are interested in redefining how you live your life, the principles shown below are a very simple set of guidelines which you might find interesting.
 It asks you to focus a day at a time on just 5 simple things:

 If you are open to the idea of complementary treatments, if you have enjoyed Hot Stones/ Reflexology/ Aromatherapy or similar, then why not make this the year you try Reiki?

 I give myself regular treatments and have had outstanding results with clients from teenagers to pensioners.
 It can also be used with animals and family and world situations.

-I have used it with conditions as wide ranging as :
+It is used with conditions as wide ranging as :

 - post operative pain

 - carpal tunnel